stoupi/mmvd/README.md

 - [next-intl Guide](https://next-intl-docs.vercel.app)
 - [Playwright Testing](https://playwright.dev)

+## 📝 Claude Code Tips

+- 'claude' to start Claude Code in your terminal
+- 'shift + tab' to switch between mods (yolo, plan mod)
+- '/model' to change the model (sonnet plz)
+- '/clear' to clear the chat (flush the context) and start a new conversation
+- '/resume' to resume a previous conversation (among all your conversations)

 ## 📄 License

 This template is open source and available under the [MIT License](LICENSE).